 It's worth mentioning that a camera's overall performance can vary depending on the lens you use.
 The lens affects how much light enters the camera, so it helps determine an image's depth of field and autofocus and stabilization performance.
 Also, lenses add some weight to your camera, making them harder to bring with you on the go.
 We currently test our cameras with their standard kit lens, so this article will focus on cameras that retail for under $1,000 with their kit lens included.

-We've tested over 40 cameras, and below, you'll find our recommendations for the best DSLRs for beginners.
-You can also look at our recommendations for the best DSLR cameras and the best mirrorless cameras for beginners.
+We've tested over 50 cameras, and below, you'll find our recommendations for the best DSLRs for beginners.
+You can also look at our recommendations for the best DSLR cameras, the best digital cameras, and the best mirrorless cameras for beginners.

-The Canon EOS Rebel T8i is the best DSLR camera for beginners that we've tested.
+The best beginner DSLR camera that we've tested is the Canon EOS Rebel T8i.
 This crop-sensor DSLR has a relatively lightweight construction and an ergonomic design, making it comfortable to use for long shooting sessions.
 Its menu system is simple to navigate and features a built-in guide mode to explain some core features.
 You can navigate the interface using its fully-articulated touchscreen; it's large, sharp, and bright enough to be seen clearly under direct sunlight.

 Out-of-the-box image quality is very good, with a relatively wide dynamic range and good noise handling capability even at moderately high ISO levels; image sharpness does slightly degrade as you step up ISO.
 Fortunately, its autofocus system also does a fantastic job of tracking moving subjects in photography and FHD video.
 Battery performance is acceptable overall and should provide enough power for over 100 minutes of video, though this is highly dependent on your usage habits and choice of settings.